 Tania Kurbessoian – PhD Candidate, University of California, Riverside

 My previous experience in school or organization affiliated volunteering has been occurring for the past 8 years.
 As an undergraduate and Masters student at Cal State Northridge I’ve worked with the local chapter of ASM (on my campus was called MSA too, Microbiology Students Association) as the Secretary, Treasurer then President for 4 years (2012-2016).
 I’ve organized, planned and executed many microbiology related events (Beer Brewing, Wine Making, Networking, CLS).
-For the past 5 years I have also been involved with my local mycological organization (Los Angeles Mycological Society- LAMS), setting up events at the OC Fair and the Natural History Museums to better engage with everyday folk and to get them interested in fungi!
-Coming to UC Riverside I began involving myself in the local Micro- GSA (Graduate Student Association) as an outreach coordinator, Vice President and now President.
-I was the Social Outreach coordinator at another organization called AWIS (Association for Women in Science), and am now the Co-President.- where we are interested in fostering stronger bonds for women in all parts of science, connecting them to proper mentors who can take them to the right places, and just being an overall support system for women in science.
-For 2019-2020 I was the Communications Chair and loved my experience working with the folks in this organization and would love to continue to do so.
-I believe organizations like yours only helps enrich the experience of being an early scientist and helps garner other skills that may not be available as just a student.
-Currently I am in the Stajich lab, studying the role of melanized fungi in biological crust systems through Microbiology, Computational Biology and Mycological techniques.
-Follow me on @BlackYeastUnleashed on Instagram and @BYUnleashed on Twitter for updates!
+For the past 8 years I have also been involved with my local mycological organization (Los Angeles Mycological Society- LAMS), setting up events at the OC Fair and the Natural History Museums to better engage with everyday folk and to get them interested in fungi!
+Coming to UC Riverside I began involving myself in the local Micro-GSA (Graduate Student Association) as an outreach coordinator, Vice President and President.
+I was the Social Outreach coordinator at another organization called AWIS (Association for Women in Science), and am now the Co-President where we are interested in fostering stronger bonds for women in all parts of science, connecting them to proper mentors who can take them to the right places, and just being an overall support system.
+With MSA SPS, 2019-2020 I was the Communications Chair, and 2020-2021 the Vice Chair and loved my experience working with the folks in this organization and would love to continue to do so.
+I believe organizations like yours only help enrich the experience of being an early scientist and help garner other skills that may not be available as just a student.
+Currently I am a PhD candidate in the Stajich lab, studying the role of melanized fungi in biological crust systems through Microbiology, Computational Biology and Mycological techniques.
+Follow me @BYUnleashed on Twitter for updates!

-KC Cifizzari – Master’s Student, Washington State University
+Madeline Lueck – Master Student, Washington State University

-Gillian Bergmann – PhD Student, University of California, Davis
+Xiomy-Janiria Pinchi-Dávila – PhD Student, University of Georgia